Errec/front-end-interview-answers/README.md

 * What is the difference between classes and IDs in CSS?

-   *1 - Class uses a period(.) followed by the name of the class, can be used on a group of elements with common attributes*
+   *1 - Class uses a period(.) followed by the name of the class, can be used on a group of elements with common attributes.*

-   *2 - ID uses the hash(#) followed by the name of the ID, should be unique and it's more specificic than classes(overrides the same attributes setted by classes of that element)*
+   *2 - ID uses the hash(#) followed by the name of the ID, should be unique and it's more specificic than classes(overrides the same attributes setted by classes of that element).*

 #### JS Questions: